ansible/workshops/exercises/ansible_security/1.4-qradar/README.md

 ## Step 4.2 - Access the web UI

 Have a first look at the SIEM, and verify that it is actually working.
 Point your web browser towards `https://<qradar-IP>`, where `<qradar-IP>` is the IP address for the `qradar` entry in your `siem` section of your inventory.
-Next you will be faced with a warning that the certificate is unsecure since it is self-signed.
+Next you will be faced with a warning that the certificate is insecure since it is self-signed.
 Please accept this and proceed.

 > **Note**
 >